-- Undergraduate degree in psychology, preferably an honours degree in psychology or equivalent.
-In addition, a degree in education is preferred and considered necessary in some provinces in order to work in the schools.
-A high academic standing (normally a minimum of B+ (GPA 3.3)) is expected. - 2.
+- Undergraduate degree in psychology, preferably an honours degree in psychology or equivalent, with a high academic standing (normally a minimum of a B+ (GPA3.3) is required.
+In addition, a degree in education with a high academic standing (normally a minimum of a B+ (GPA 3.3) is also preferred and considered necessary in some provinces in order to work in the schools. - 2.
 Related work/volunteer experience. - 3.
 Three letters of reference attesting to academic and work experiences, and personal characteristics. - 4.
-Prior to admission the most promising applicants will be interviewed to evaluate their understanding of and motivation for entry into the field of school psychology.
+Prior to admission the most promising applicants may be interviewed to evaluate their understanding of and motivation for entry into the field of school psychology.

-Note to Applicants re: Psychology and Education Certification Requirements

-Applicants to the program should be aware that certification requirements vary in each province/territory.
+Note to Applicants regarding the Psychology and Education Certification Requirements: Applicants to the program should be aware that certification requirements vary in each province/territory.
 Furthermore, some provinces do not permit school psychologists to work in the schools without an undergraduate degree in education in addition to their preparation in psychology.
 Applicants are advised to consult with the provincial/territorial Board of Examiners in Psychology and Teacher Certification Departments to determine specific requirements.